Pre-announcement: Joint NERC / AHRC / ESRC call on Managing the Environment to Improve Human Health and Wellbeing

 A summary from the scoping workshop held at the Royal Society in London on Friday 20 March 2015 will also be used to inform the call, and will be available on the resources section of the VNP website in due course.

-NERC, AHRC and ESRC are hoping to release up to £4m funding for this call.
+NERC, AHRC and ESRC are hoping to release up to £4 million funding for this call.

 Details on the Announcement of Opportunity will be published on the NERC website and disseminated further via the Valuing Nature Network and relevant list servers / mailing lists of the funders.
 A one stage submission process is envisaged (ie straight to full proposals).
 All applications to the call must be collaborations between researchers in the natural and social/economic sciences and the arts/humanities.
 Proposals are expected to be for a maximum duration of three years.
 The funders expect to support two to four proposals.

 - Full proposal call opens in Je-S - early/mid-June 2015